ldsun/CarND-Traffic-Sign-Classifier-Project/my_writeup.md

 Here are the steps that I preprocessed the image data.

-First, convert the image to grayscale so that it becomes 1 channel.
-This reduce the learning work-load, and for such task, there's no difference between color image and gray scale image.
+First, convert the image to grayscale so that it becomes one channel.
+This reduces the learning work-load, and for such task, usually there's no difference between color image and gray scale image.

 Second I normalized the data so that the number during training won't get too large.